Science Circles

 About this program

-Students in Science Circles will engage with fun scientific experiments and projects using data collection sensors, computer simulations, video cameras, and smartphone applications.
+Students in Science Circles will experience interactive science lessons through fun experiments and projects using data collection sensors, computer simulations, video cameras, and smartphone applications.
 Learning physics with new technologies and a hands-on approach is a transformative experience that extends beyond the classroom, turning smartphones and tablets into pocket physics labs to conduct experiments anytime, anywhere.

 By understanding the connection between everyday life and physics, students can become young scientists, deepening their understanding and enjoying the process of doing physics.